The idea of financial aid is pretty simple—it’s any money that helps you pay for college.

 Yeah, it can get a little technical.
 Here’s a list of words and definitions about the financial aid process.
 (There are a lot more here if you’re curious.)

 COA—Cost of Attendance.
-This is the budgeted amount of attendance for a college or university and includes tuition, fees, room and board, books and miscellaneous expenses.
-Generally this estimate is higher than the published cost to attend a school, and is used in conjunction with your expected family contribution (EFC) to determine the student’s aid eligibility.
+This is the sum of educational expenses to attend a college or university and includes tuition and fees; living expenses, including food and housing; books, course materials, supplies, and equipment; and miscellaneous expenses.
+Generally this estimate is higher than the published cost to attend a school, and is used in conjunction with your student aid index (SAI) to determine the student’s aid eligibility.

 EFC—Expected Family Contribution.
-When the FAFSA has been processed, the federal government uses a formula to determine the amount you and your family are expected to contribute toward your education for an academic year.
+Through the 2023-24 year, when the FAFSA was processed, the federal government used a formula to determine the amount you and your family were expected to contribute toward your education for the academic year.
+Beginning in 2024-25, the EFC will be replaced by the Student Aid Index (SAI).

 FAFSA—Free Application for Federal Student Aid.
 This is the federal application required for all need-based grants, loans, and work-study, as well as non-need based unsubsidized Federal Stafford loans.